What are Signs of Parental Alienation?

 Conclusion

 No parent wants to lose their children.
-However, parental alienation is growing over the world for parents as well as children.
+However, parental alienation is growing all over the world for parents as well as children.

 Therefore, it would be best to keep patience and handle the situations calmly when you get the signs.